mailprotector/fluentbit/README.md

 * base.conf: configures baseline options
 * elastic.conf: ships logs to a cloudwatch log stream and elastic cloud endpoint with env vars to config host, username, password and index.

+## Github Actions

+There are two primary workflows here:
+- `dockerhub-publish.yml`
+- `public-ecr-publish.yml`

+### dockerhub-publish
+Self-explanatory: publishes a container to our public Docker Hub repo based on a git tag.

+There are limits on pulls, so we have migrated away from this as the primary endpoint.

+### public-ecr-publish
+This workflow leverages AWS IAM roles and policies to publish a `SHA`-tagged and `latest`-tagged image to public repos within AWS ECR.

+There is a build matrix for `aws-region` that will allow for pushing to other regions as we expand the AWS infrastructure to those regions.